RedHate/Hakai-MPC/README.md

 	export LD_PRELOAD="/usr/lib/libSOUL_PatchLoader.so /usr/lib/libcares.so.2.4.0 /usr/lib/libbluetooth.so.3.19.2"

-** EDIT ** so I did some snooping around, https://github.com/soul-lang <--- quite interesting...
+** EDIT ** so I did some snooping around, https://github.com/soul-lang <--- quite interesting. the other two arent really important libcares is for dns, the other is obvious.